finos/common-domain-model/documentation/source/event-model.rst

 * **Business event** represents a trade lifecycle event as a composite of primitive instructions.
 A business event can comprise several instructions, each consisting of a set of primitive instructions applied to a single trade state (before).
 The resulting trade state (after) can be multiple.
 * **Workflow** represents a set of actions or steps that are required to trigger a business event.

-The below diagram illustrates the relationship between these data structures.
+The below diagram illustrates the relationship between these components.
 Each of them is described in the next four sections.

 .. figure:: images/event-model-overview.png